Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

 The Multi-Layer Perceptron (MLP) \cite{pal1992multilayer} is a widely adopted model to simulate biological information processing through continuous approximation mechanisms.
 In other words, it is a crude representation of high-level functionalities of synapses and axons/dendrites in the human brain, making it easier to apply calculus rules and to implement learning on digital hardware with the available instruction sets.
-The generalized use cases of MLP consists of multiple layers of interconnected nodes, or so called neurons, where each neuron performs a weighted linear sum of its inputs followed by a non-linear activation function.
-Due to Universal Approximation Theorem (UAT) \cite{kidger2020universal}, this intuitive structure enables MLPs to approximate any arbitrary non-linear continuous function by learning and modeling complex patterns and relationships within data.
+The generalized use cases of MLP consists of multiple layers of interconnected nodes, or so called neurons, where each neuron performs a weighted linear sum of its inputs followed by a non-linear activation function as shown in Fig. \ref{fig:MLPvsKAN}.
+Universal Approximation Theorem (UAT) \cite{kidger2020universal} enables MLPs to approximate any arbitrary non-linear continuous function by learning and modeling complex patterns and relationships.

-Arnold-Kolmogorov (AK) theorem suggests that any multivariate function can be decomposed into a sum of compositions of univariate functions, offering a theoretical basis for designing networks known as Kolmogorov-Arnold Networks (KANs) \cite{liu2024kan}.
-These networks leverage the theorem to simplify the construction of neural networks capable of approximating complex functions with fewer parameters and potentially more efficient architectures in which weightening is replaced with individual spline-based activation functions.
+{The Arnold–Kolmogorov (AK) theorem shows that any multivariate function can be expressed as a sum of univariate functions, providing the foundation for Kolmogorov–Arnold Networks (KANs) \cite{liu2024kan}.
+KANs apply this principle to approximate complex functions with fewer parameters, replacing traditional weighting with spline-based activations for potentially more efficient architectures (see Fig.~\ref{fig:MLPvsKAN}).}